 What Happens If You Mix DOT 3 And DOT 4?

 Mixing DOT 3 and DOT 4 will give you an unpredictable boiling performance, which should not cause any harm.
-These brake fluids are compatible with one another, and thus, there is no problem in mixing them.
+These brake fluids are compatible with one another, so there is no problem mixing them.
 The difference between the two is minimal.
 However, professionally, I would advise you to use one or the other instead of mixing.

 When Should I Use DOT 4 Brake Fluid?

 You can use DOT 4 brake fluid if you want to upgrade from DOT 3.
-DOT 4 has a high boiling point, and thus it is ideal for cars that engage in vigorous break actions, like motorcycles, racing cars, and police vehicles.
+DOT 4 has a high boiling point, making it ideal for cars that engage in vigorous braking, such as motorcycles, racing cars, and police vehicles.
 It is also compatible with cars using anti-lock braking systems.
-It is advisable to use the DOT 4 brake fluid if the car manufacturer suggests so.
+It is advisable to use DOT 4 brake fluid if the car manufacturer recommends it.

 Are All DOT 4 Brake Fluids The Same?